Fear. Illness. Disappointment. Anxiety.

 Buddhism helped me deal with adversity.
 When things fall apart, feel lucky instead of angry.
 Yes, lucky.
 By facing fear we find the courage to grow stronger.
 Leaning into fear is an opportunity to flourish.

-But still, life sometimes hurls bushels of lemons at us and we’re unable to make lemonade.
+Sometimes life hurls bushels of lemons at us and we’re unable to make lemonade.
 Our troubles seem too difficult to overcome and we think we’ll never recover.

 Breathe.
 Step outside of yourself and look through a new lens.
 We always have two choices: feel sorry for ourselves or treat the lemons as a gift.
 Every challenge is either an obstacle or an opportunity to grow.
 The choice is ours.